guidokl/ModernStackLab/README.md

 # Modern Stack Lab

 A full-stack development sandbox exploring modern web technologies.
-Features a Dockerized RESTful API built with C#/.NET, Entity Framework Core, PostgreSQL, and an upcoming React frontend for a complete vertical slice implementation.
+Features a Dockerized RESTful API built with C#/.NET, Entity Framework Core, PostgreSQL, and an React frontend for a complete vertical slice implementation.

 ## Technologies